-TIP: If you are not very confident, practice spraying on a piece of cardboard or any other scrap wood before spraying the actual project.
+TIP: If you are not very confident, practice lacquer spraying on a piece of cardboard or any other scrap wood before spraying the actual project.

 Step 5- Sand and apply additional coats of lacquer

 Once the first coat is completely dry, sand the surface lightly with very fine-grit sandpaper (320 or 400).
 Use a tack cloth or a lint-free rag to remove dust particles from the wood surface.

 Now you are ready to apply the second, third, or even fourth coat of lacquer.
-Make sure you follow the same procedure as you did for the first coat and allow each coat to dry completely (30 to 60 minutes) before applying the next one.
+Follow the same procedure as you did for the first coat and allow each coat to dry completely (30 to 60 minutes) before applying the next one.

 Once you have applied the desired number of coats and allowed the final coat to dry completely, sand the surface one last time with ultra-fine sandpaper (600).
 Then using your tack cloth remove any dust particles produced on the wood surface.